 9. Learn to be patient

 To ensure a healthy, fulfilling relationship, patience is a must.
-We all have to learn how to deal with frustrating situations, but of course some of us are better at it than others.
-Once we have mastered how to deal with an experience that does not work out in our favour without throwing our toys out of the pram, then we are half way there.
+We all have to learn how to deal with frustrating situations, but of course, some of us are better at it than others.
+Once we have mastered how to deal with an experience that does not work out in our favor without throwing our toys out of the pram, then we are halfway there.
 But, if feelings of frustration or anger begin to rise, try to walk away from the situation, take a deep breath, count to ten then go back with fresh eyes and ears.

 10. Kiss and makeup

 Always follow the age-old rule in a relationship, don’t go to sleep on an argument, and most certainly don’t say goodbye until you’ve kissed and made up.
 Life is short.
 Everything has a solution, except death.
 And on that cheery note, I wish you well in your search for your Happily Ever After.